Consumer Information and Disclosures

 Instructional facilities and labs

-Information on facilities and laboratories is available through individual colleges and schools.
+Information on facilities and laboratories is available through individual colleges and schools and the library.

 Student activities